urql-graphql/urql/docs/graphcache/custom-updates.md

 ---
-title: Updates
+title: Custom-updates
-order: 7
+order: 3
 ---

-# Updates
+# Custom Updates (on Mutations or Subscriptions),

+## Data-updates

 When the cache receives a response it will try and do its best to incorporate that response into the current cache.
 However, for adding and